South Hedland

 South Hedland has a typical household mix, with a higher-than-average median household size

-Family households account for 71.4% of all households, including 35.2% couples with children, 23.0% couples without children, and 11.8% single parent families.
-Non-family households make up the remaining 28.6%, with lone person households at 25.2% and group households comprising 3.5%.
-The median household size is 2.7 people, larger than the Rest of WA average of 2.5.
+Family households dominate at 71.4% of all households, comprising 35.2% couples with children, 23.0% couples without children, and 11.8% single parent families.
+Non-family households make up the remaining 28.6%, with lone person households at 25.2% and group households comprising 3.5% of the total.
+The median household size of 2.7 people is larger than the Regional WA average of 2.5.

 Frequently Asked Questions - Households